dataiku/millenium-falcon-challenge-simple/README.md

 }
 ```

-`giveMeTheOdds(milleniumFalconJsonFile, empireJsonFile)` should return 0.9 as The Millenium Falcon can go from Tatooine to Endor in 8 days with the following plan:
+`giveMeTheOdds(empireJsonFile)` should return 0.9 as The Millenium Falcon can go from Tatooine to Endor in 8 days with the following plan:
 - Travel from Tatooine to Dagobath.
 - Refuel on Dagobah
 - Travel from Dagobah to Hoth, with 10% chance of being captured on day 8 on Hoth.